navid-ebrahimi/IUST-CP-Assignments/README.md

   - About the Implementation Code in Cpp
     - Getting to know more about Cpp and its features
 - HW2
-  - Programs about greedy algorithm
+  - Programs about Greedy algorithm
 - HW3
-  - Programs about mathematical problems
+  - Programs about Mathematical problems
+- HW4
+  - Programs about Dynamic Programming algorithm